Our Work

 Electrifying Trucks and Buses in Michigan

 The United States is the world’s largest consumer of petroleum, accounting for one-fifth of the global daily supply.
 Oil accounts for over 90% of energy use in the U.S. transportation sector.
-This overwhelming dependence on oil threatens our public health, energy security, economy, and climate.
+This overwhelming dependence on oil threatens our public health, energy security, and economy.

 Learn more about the opportunity for electric trucks and buses in the Great Lakes State.